onn-software/ddl-to-gql/README.md

 ```

 Based on a valid DDL file a complete Graph is created, respecting the `FOREIGN KEY` relations.
-A complete GraphQL setup is generated.
+A complete GraphQL setup is generated, for both quering and making mutations.

 ```npm
 npx @onn-software/ddl-to-gql --ddlPath ./example.ddl --sqlFactory knex